Chia-Network/chips/notes/attacks.md

     - Another variant is where a reseller or HDD manufacturer ships the HDD with the encrypted data already on there, or user send it by snail mail and gets it back.
     It might be a practical business model to resell hard drives with plots on them, and get the fees.
 Luckily thats a low barrier to entry market.
 6. Proof of space efficiency innovations: an attacker can figure out a more efficient way to store the tables and get an advantage this way.
+7. Selfish farming attack: similar to selfish mining on Bitcoin.
+A farmer can choose to withhold his solution, and gain some advantage.
+Not clear if it's exactly the same, needs more analysis.

 ## Other attacks
-7. Eclipse attack: Node surrounds another node and gives them false information, censors transactions, etc.
+1. Eclipse attack: Node surrounds another node and gives them false information, censors transactions, etc.